-How-To: To begin your About Page, click the "+" icon in the toolbar, select "Page", and begin adding your content using the floating Remote.
+How-To: To begin your About Page, click the "+" icon in the toolbar, select "Page", and begin adding your content by clicking the + icon within your page.
 Create a Contact Page the same way, and be sure to include a simple way to get in touch with you, and any other info you'd like potential clients to know off the bat.

 Step 6: Launch Your Site! (and Update Regularly)

 You're ready to publish!
-Click the "Publish" button on the floating Remote to make your site live.
-When you make changes in the future, remember to click "Update live site" from the floating Remote so those changes are reflected on your site.
+Click the "Publish" in the left-hand panel to make your site live.
+When you make changes in the future, remember to click "Update live site" so those changes are reflected on your site.
 Adobe Portfolio comes at no further cost if you're already subscribed to a paid Creative Cloud plan.